spiffe/tornjak/docs/quickstart/README.md

 1. Only the Tornjak backend (to make Tornjak API calls)  is run as a separate container on the same pod that exposes only one port (to communicate with the Tornjak backend).
 This deployment type is fully-supported, has a smaller sidecar image without the frontend components, and ensures that the frontend and backend share no memory.

-Choose one of the below to easily copy in the right server-statefulset file for you.
+Using the option below, easily copy in the right server-statefulset file.

 <details><summary><b> 🔴 [Click] For the deployment of only the Tornjak backend (API)</b></summary>